junov/OffscreenCanvasAnimation/OffscreenCanvasAnimation.md

 ## Considered Solutions

-### WorkerGlobalScope.requestAnimationFrame

-This would replicate the behavior of window.requestAnimationFrame, but in a worker.

-#### Problems:
-* It is not clear which display device to synchronize with in this context, unlike with the window interface which represents a view that is displayed on a specific display device.
-In the case of a dedicated worker, we could assume that the display that the worker is connected to is the display of the window of the browsing context that owns the dedicated worker.
-For shared workers however, relation to a display is less clear.
-* This approach would require adding the notion of a graphics update phase to the worker event loop processing model.
-It would be unfortunate to add this complexity to workers, which are not inherently designed for graphics.

 ### OffscreenCanvas.requestAnimationFrame

 Works much like window.requestAnimationFrame, except that the scheduling of callbacks is per object.
 This allows multiple Offscreen canvas objects in the same worker to be synchronized with different displays.
 The display that the OffscreenCanvas would synchronize with is the device where its placeholder canvas is displayed.